 The Auto Loop

 You will typically see the snow geese and sandhill cranes sharing the good eats together daily during this time of year.
-Because of all the cultivated fields with a variety of open landscape, fields, and woods, you may also see owls, hawks, raccoons, deer and coyotes.
-There is also about 12 different duck species that can be viewed in the area, so keep an eye out for them as well.
+Because of all the cultivated fields with a variety of open landscapes, fields, and woods, you may also see owls, hawks, raccoons, deer, and coyotes.
+There are also about 12 different duck species that can be viewed in the area, so keep an eye out for them as well..